Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

 \subsection{Variants of horizontal surgery: halved and concurrent}

-The basic idea behind horizontal and vertical surgeries can be easily modified to produce variants.
+The idea behind horizontal and vertical surgeries can be easily modified to produce variants.
 Here we introduce a halved variant of horizontal surgery, which has the property of being equivariant under an involution.
 This property will allow us to take veering branched surfaces constructed on unit tangent bundles of genus zero orbifolds and quotient them down to Montesinos link complements under a branched double cover.
-It turns out that this halved horizontal surgery can be perform along multiple interacting sites concurrently.
+It turns out that this halved horizontal surgery can be performed along multiple interacting sites concurrently.
 We will utilize this to construct veering branched surfaces on unit tangent bundles when we have to modify the order of more than one cone point of the base orbifold.

 \begin{defn} Let $B \subset M$ be an almost veering branched surface.
-Let $A \subset M$ be an annulus such that: \begin{enumerate} \item $A$ is transverse to $B$ and to the branch locus of $B$, and $\partial A \subset B$ \item All intersections of $A$ with the branch locus of $B$ lie in $\partial A$ and induce the same coorientation on $A$ \item The boundary components of $A$ are horizontal surgery curves on $B$. \item The train track $A \cap B$ on $A$ consists of the two boundary components of $A$ and some branches in the interior going from one boundary component to the other, combed along different directions on the two boundary components. \end{enumerate}
+Let $A \subset M$ be an annulus such that: \begin{enumerate} \item $A$ is transverse to $B$ and to $\brloc(B)$, and $\partial A \subset B$ \item All intersections of $A$ with $\brloc(B)$ lie in $\partial A$ and induce the same coorientation on $A$ \item The boundary components of $A$ are horizontal surgery curves on $B$. \item The train track $A \cap B$ on $A$ consists of the two boundary components of $A$ and some branches in the interior going from one boundary component to the other, combed in different directions on the two boundary components. \end{enumerate}

 Then we say that the boundary components of $A$ form a \textit{pair of parallel horizontal surgery curves}, and that $A$ is a \textit{connecting annulus} between them. \end{defn}